eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-A similar privacy threat arises when colluding Relying Parties share unique values with a malicious Attestation Provider, allowing it to track User activity across multiple services, in this case it's called **Attestation Provider linkability**.
+A similar privacy threat arises when colluding Relying Parties share unique values with a malicious Attestation Provider, allowing it to track User activity across multiple services.
+In this case, it's called **Attestation Provider linkability**.

 Regarding the mitigation of these risks:

 - A trustworthy PID Provider or Attestation Provider can mitigate Relying Party linkability, either partially or fully, by issuing multiple PIDs or attestations to the same User.
-These attestations can be designed as disposable (single-use) or Relying Party-specific, ensuring that different Relying Parties receive distinct attestations that cannot be linked back to the same User.
+Wallet Units can use these attestations as disposable (single-use) or Relying Party-specific, ensuring that different Relying Parties receive distinct attestations that cannot be linked.
 However, this approach increases issuance complexity and management overhead.
 This topic will be further explored in the context of the next major release of ARF.
 Additionally, organizational and enforcement measures can help deter Relying